This article originally posted on November 3, 2015.

 Halloween’s over, and everywhere I go, Christmas decorations are popping up.
-But I’m not ready for that.
-I want to focus on THANKSGIVING first.
+But wait a minute.
+What about Thanksgiving?

-I love cooking with women who are dear to me.
+I love bustling about the kitchen while enjoying fun conversations with family members I don’t get to see very often.
 I love making the table look beautiful.
 I love the anticipation of the feast as you smell that turkey cooking all day.
 I love the old-fashioned all-too-rare focus on sitting at the table for a good long while, really talking and really enjoying our food.
-I love the fact that decorating for Thanksgiving takes just a few minutes – a few gourds, some Indian corn, maybe some autumn leaves and a nice table cloth – that’ll pretty much do it.
+I love the fact that decorating for Thanksgiving takes just a few minutes – a few gourds and pumpkins, some Indian corn, maybe some autumn leaves and a nice table cloth – that’ll pretty much do it.

-But what I love the very most about Thanksgiving is that it forces me to think about my blessings, and I’ve found that when I adopt an “attitude of gratitude,” life is just a lot happier.
+But what I love the very most about Thanksgiving is that it can help us more fully recognize all the wonderful things in our lives and count our blessings.
+When we look for the good and adopt an “attitude of gratitude,” life is just a lot happier.

-In the past few years, we’ve expanded on the “thankful list” idea and made it a daily part of November to think about and write down something we’re thankful for.
-Starting at the beginning of November, we talk about what we’re most grateful for at dinner each night and everyone picks one “thankful thing” to write on a “thankful leaf” that we add to our “Thanksgiving Tree.”
+In the past few years, starting at the beginning of November, we talk about what we’re most grateful for at dinner each night and everyone picks one “thankful thing” to write on a “thankful leaf” that we add to our “Thanksgiving Tree.”
 Our tree is just a collection of branches we found in the backyard and stuck into some of that green florist styrofoam-type stuff in a left-over container I found in the basement.
-The ”leaves” are made of leaf-shaped pieces of yellow, red and orange construction paper that we write things on and tape to the tree’s branches.
-My sister’s Thanksgiving Tree is pictured at the top of this page – she does a “flat” tree that hangs on her fridge.
-And when I hopped on Pinterest and typed “thanksgiving tree” into the search bar, I found lots more ideas and put a couple of them below (click on the image to go to the original source where there are further details).
+The “leaves” are made of leaf-shaped pieces of yellow, red and orange construction paper that we write things on and tape to the tree’s branches.

 - The World is Amazing (by Discovery Channel – points out how cool our world is)